sassoftware/azure-quickstart-templates/sas-9.4m7-VA/README.md

 You are responsible for the cost of the Azure services used while running this Quickstart deployment.
 There is no additional cost for using the Quickstart.
 You will need a SAS license to launch this Quickstart.
 Your SAS account team and the SAS Enterprise Excellence Center can advise on the appropriate software licensing and sizing to meet your workload and performance needs.
 The SAS 9.4 VA/VS Quickstart Template for Azure creates three instances, including:
+* 1 jump virtual machine (VM)
-* 1 compute server virtual machine (VM), the SAS VA/VS server
+* 1 SAS 9.4M7 VA controller/compute server VM
+* 2 SAS 9.4M7 VA worker VMs
-* 1 middle tier VM, the SAS 9.4M7 Mid-Tier server
+* 1 SAS 9.4M7 Mid-Tier server
-* 1 metadata server VM, the SAS 9.4M7 Metadata clustered server
+* 1 SAS 9.4M7 Metadata clustered server

 <a name="compute"></a>
 #### SAS 9.4 VA/VS server